usds/website-staging/_reports_to_congress/2024/02_intro.md

 ---
 layout: default
-title: 2024 Report to Congress
+title: 2024 Impact Report
 short: Delivering for the people
 report: 2024
-report_title: 2024 Report to Congress
+report_title: 2024 Impact Report
 permalink: /report-to-congress/2024/intro
 ---
 ## For the people, by the people